andre-ortega/YelpCamp/README.md

 ## Technologies

 The project uses many technologies that ensure that the app is fully functional and hosted entirely in the cloud.
-These services include:
+These services include
+- MongoDB ATLAS - a cloud service

 ## Live Demo

-There is a current Live Demo of this project on one of my Heroku distros, available [here](https://nameless-scrubland-88013.herokuapp.com/)
+Please be respectful of any data you input into the live demo.
+The demo is available on one of my Heroku distros, [here](https://nameless-scrubland-88013.herokuapp.com/).
+You can operate the site just like you would to test the operations of a basic Yelp clone used specifically for campsites.
+You may create an account, create a site, edit/delete your own sites, and leave reviews.